How to Glaze Painted Furniture

 How to glaze painted furniture

-This video will take you through the entire process as I glaze a painted table.
+This video will take you through the process as I glaze a painted table.

 Glazed Painted Tables

 This is the table from the video above.
-I made it using ½ of a broken coffee table top, 2 random legs and a few 1x’s.
-I call it the Entry Way Half Table.
+I made it using half a broken coffee table top, two random legs, and a few 1xs.
+I call it the Entryway Half Table.
 You can see the glaze made the white base coat rather dark.

 A small four legged side table was put together using an orphaned table base and a portion of the table top from the project above.
 I had the base for a long time just waiting for the perfect purpose.

-This coffee table redo was with the original table base.
-Because hardwood flooring was used as the table top, this was a simple project.
-Easy repurpose for this old queen anne coffee table base.
+This coffee table redo used the original table base.
+Because hardwood flooring was used as the tabletop, this was a simple project.
+This old Queen Anne coffee table base was easy to repurpose.

 Glazed Sofa Tables

-An awesome Double Console Table made from random bed posts.
-However, I used a different glaze-- Antique Glaze from RustOleum.
+It’s an awesome Double Console Table made from random bed posts.
+However, I used a different glaze– Antique Glaze from RustOleum.

-An Oak Table Redo from a table that was discarded by neighbors.
-This table needed a few repairs and new paint—just a little TLC!
-Additional tips for how to glaze painted furniture in this article.
+An Oak Table Redo from a table that neighbors discarded.
+This table needed repairs and new paint—just a little TLC!
+Additional tips for how to glaze painted furniture are in this article.

-Using bits and pieces and random table legs makes this Console Table a fun an unique project.
+Using bits and pieces and random table legs makes this Console Table a fun and unique project.
 The table is so much prettier with the Smoked Glaze.

 Islands and Bars that are Glazed

-Not everything around here is repurposed, some of it is reclaimed such as this Pallet Board Coffee Station.
-Actually, it was made from reclaimed lumber and even covered with a piece of salvaged glass.
+Not everything around here is repurposed; some of it is reclaimed, such as this Pallet Board Coffee Station.
+It was made from reclaimed lumber and even covered with a piece of salvaged glass.

-A kitchen island was made from my daughter's old desk, it's one of my favorite projects of all time.
+A kitchen island was made from my daughter’s old desk; it’s one of my favorite projects.
 The Kitchen Island Makeover explains how I updated the color yet again!

 For Plants

-For a fun outdoor project I made a Reclaimed Stair Planter out of stair stringers.
-It had a few colors, but got a glaze as a final topcoat.
+I made a Reclaimed Stair Planter out of stair stringers for a fun outdoor project.
+It had a few colors but got a glaze as a final topcoat.

-This Loaf Pan Planter was nice, but again, adding the glaze really upped the game on this small and easy project.
+This Loaf Pan Planter was lovely, but adding the glaze really upped the game on this small and easy project.
 I love the twisted wire handle.

 Small Household Items

 Blue is my favorite color, but some shades don’t speak to me as much as I thought they would.
-In the post Extra Large Picture Frame Cork Board the glaze really made a difference.
+The glaze made a difference in the post Extra Large Picture Frame Cork Board.

-An old, outdated Gold and Black Mirror Makeover is so much prettier with a little paint and glaze!!
-So, don't pass up an ugly mirror at the thrift store!
+An old, outdated Gold and Black Mirror Makeover is much prettier with a bit of paint and glaze!!
+So, don’t pass up an ugly mirror at the thrift store!

 How about a glazed Repurposed Syroco Gold Mirror made into a memo board?
 So much prettier than the original!

-Reclaimed pallet boards and a little ingenuity was all I needed to make this Printable Pallet Frame , of course the glaze made it oh so pretty!
+Reclaimed pallet boards and a little ingenuity were all I needed to make this Printable Pallet Frame.
+Of course, the glaze made it oh-so-pretty!

 Repurposed Parts

-Using reclaimed wide molding and a few scrap boards made these Scrap Molding Signs come together and they look great on a mantel or shelf.
+Using reclaimed wide molding and a few scrap boards, these Scrap Molding Signs came together, and they look great on a mantel or shelf.

 Shelves and More